Sexual Assault and Harassment

 No one is immune.
 Regardless of gender, race or education level, anyone can be a victim.
 Many of us have been affected by sexual assault or harassment.
 There is help available if you, or a friend, has experienced sexual assault or harassment.

 The counseling center provides free services to UW-W students.
 During the academic year, a professional advocate is available to discuss concerns about dating violence, sexual assault, and/or stalking.
 To make an appointment or to find out more, you can call 472-1305.
 Both of these resources are free and confidential.
-For more information about resources that are available to you at UW-W, please visit our Sexual Assault Survivors Assistance site.
+For more information about resources that are available to you at UW-W, please visit our Sexual Misconduct site.

 - Sexual assault is any kind of sex without consent.
 Consent includes words or overt actions by a person who is competent to give informed consent indicating a freely given agreement to have sexual contact or intercourse.
 A person who is unconscious, sufficiently drunk or drugged is not able to give consent.